Updated on May 14th, 2022 by Felix Martinez

-Adobe reported third-quarter earnings results on September 15th, 2020.
-Adjusted earnings-per-share increased more than 25% to $2.57.
-Revenue grew almost 14% to record $3.2 billion.
-Digital Media, which is the largest component within Adobe, grew 22% with product and service revenue decrease by (3.5)% compared tot he fourth quarter of 2020.
+Adobe reported fourth-quarter earnings results on December 16th, 2021.
+Adjusted earnings-per-share increased more than 13.9% to $3.20.
+Revenue grew almost 20% to a record of $3.4 billion. subscription, which is the largest component within Adobe, grew 22% with product and service revenue decrease by (3.5)% compared tot he fourth quarter of 2020.

 Will Adobe Ever Pay A Dividend?

 Adobe has two of the most important items necessary for dividend growth: profitability and free cash flow growth.
-The company has seen impressive earnings growth over the last decade as adjusted earnings-per-share have increased with a compound annual growth rate of nearly 14% from 2010 through 2019.
-As discussed previously, adjusted earnings-per-share is expected to be higher by twice its CAGR in 2020.
+The company has seen impressive earnings growth over the last decade as adjusted earnings-per-share have increased with a compound annual growth rate of nearly 17.5% from 2010 through 2021.
+As discussed previously, adjusted earnings-per-share is expected to be 14% for the next five years starting in 2022.

-Analysts believe that adjusted earnings-per-share growth will be 12% in 2021, which is more in-line with the company’s long-term average.
-Even so, double-digit growth compared to this year would be an excellent result considering what analysts expect the company to produce over the next five years.
+Analysts believe that adjusted earnings-per-share growth will be 9% in 2022, which is more lower then the company’s long-term average.
+Even so, 9% growth forthis year would be an excellent result considering what analysts expect the company to produce over the next five years.

 Adobe also has seen a massive increase in free cash flow in just the past few years alone.
-For 2019, the company produced free cash flow was just over $4 billion, which was more than twice its total in 2016.
-Extrapolating what Adobe has generated through the first nine months of the year to the rest of year, free cash flow is on pace to reach $4.8 billion in 2020.
-This would be a 20% increase from last year’s total.
+For 2021, the company produced a free cash flow was just over $6.8 billion, which was more than twice its total in 2016.
+Extrapolating what Adobe has generated through the first three months of the year to the rest of the year, free cash flow is on pace to reach over $8 billion in 2022.
+This would be a 17% increase from last year’s total.

 Let’s assume that Adobe wanted to set aside one-third of its annual cash flow to be used to distribute dividends to shareholders.
-Using estimates for 2020 and the most recent share count of 485 million shares, the annual dividend would be $3.30.
-Based off of the Wednesday, November 25th closing price of $470, shares of Adobe would offer a dividend yield of 0.7%.
+Using estimates for 2022 and the most recent share count of 477 million shares, the annual dividend would be $5.60.
+Based on the Friday, May 14th, 2022 closing price of $405, shares of Adobe would offer a dividend yield of 1.4%.

-The yield, though low, matches Apple’s (AAPL) yield exactly and isn’t too far off Microsoft’s (MSFT) 1% yield.
+The yield, though low, is better then Apple’s (AAPL) yield and isn’t too far off Microsoft’s (MSFT) 0.95% yield.
 Investors desiring a high yield wouldn’t find Adobe’s yield that attractive, but given the company’s ability to grow its free cash flow, the dividend growth rate could be quite high.

 The best part is that this projected yield stems from using just one-third of free cash flow to pay the dividend.
 If the company targeted a larger percentage of free cash flow then the yield would be slightly higher.
-In fact, using 50% of free cash flow would give the stock the same exact yield as Microsoft.
+In fact, using 50% of free cash flow would give the stock the a much higher yield.

 That said, Adobe is still in the growth stage of its business life even after more than a decade of exceptional returns.
 Adobe continues to make acquisitions to support its core businesses, which require the use of cash to do so.

-As such, we don’t expect Adobe to pay a dividend in the very near-term, but if free cash flow growth continues at an elevated rate then a payment in the future could definitely be in the cards.
+As such, we don’t expect Adobe to pay a dividend in the very near term, but if free cash flow growth continues at an elevated rate then payment in the future could definitely be in the cards.
 Were this to occur, Adobe would likely be able to grow its business while also paying a dividend.